Can an Employee carry over their Holiday entitlement?

 Share this blog

 Even if your employees love coming to work, they also love holidays for time off.
 But sometimes employees don’t take all their entitlement.
-In this blog, we explore whether an employee can they carry any unused holiday over.
+In this blog, we explore whether an employee can carry over holiday entitlement.

 Holiday Entitlement

-First of all, let’s take a look at what holiday entitlement your team should actually be getting.
-There is a legal entitlement in the UK to statutory paid annual leave of 5.6 weeks and an employee’s contract will provide details to confirm this and any specific arrangements for bank holidays or for part time workers.
+First of all, let’s take a look at what holiday entitlement your team should be getting.
+There is a legal entitlement in the UK to statutory paid annual leave of 5.6 weeks and an employee’s contract will provide details to confirm this and any specific arrangements for bank holidays or part-time workers.
 Employers can choose though to give employees more annual leave than the statutory minimum if they wish.

 Leave Year